Negative refraction and tiling billiards: Results

-In this paper, we not only extend the results presented in \cite{bloch} and \cite{2012}, but we also provide several novel results in tiling billiards.
-We give a summary below of our results for line arrangement tilings, triangle tilings, and the trihexagonal tiling.
+In this paper, we extend the results presented in \cite{2012} and \cite{bloch}, and we provide several novel results in tiling billiards.
+We give a summary below of our results for line arrangements, triangle tilings, and the trihexagonal tiling.

-\begin{definition} We say that a \emph{triangle tiling} is a tiling by congruent triangles that meet $6$ at a vertex with half-turn symmetry around every vertex, or equivalently a grid of parallelograms with parallel diagonals.

-We call a trajectory \emph{periodic} if it repeats.
-We call a trajectory \emph{drift-periodic} if there exist infinitely many distinct congruent tiles, where the trajectory crosses corresponding edges in the same place, at the same angle, and consecutive corresponding points differ by a constant vector.